-At a glance: Targeting validation and Protect360 custom fraud detection rules enable advertisers to reject install attribution of non-compliant installs.
+At a glance: Targeting validation and Protect360 custom fraud detection rules enable advertisers to block install attribution of non-compliant installs.
 Integrated partners can view the rules and get reports of blocked installs.

 By using validation rules, advertisers can reject the attribution of non-compliant installs.
 The rule types are as follows: